Lindsay Rose: Legia Warsaw

 In July 2021, even though he was part of the summer pre-season preparation of Aris, he was transferred to Polish Ekstraklasa club Legia Warsaw, expressing, though, that his leave is only an "au revoir" and not a final goodbye, after stating he will return one day to the club of Aris.
 On 28 October 2021, he scored his premier goal in the Polish Cup game against Świt Szczecin.

+On 29 December 2023, amidst rumours linking him with a return to Aris, Rose terminated his contract with Legia by mutual consent.

 International career

 Rose's first international experience came with the Mauritius U-17 team in 2008, playing several games for the team in various competitions.
 Soon after, he was called up to the France U-18 team and, a year later, to the France U-19 team.
-He aspires to play for the France national team internationally, but said that he is definitely open to playing with the Mauritius national team should the former not work out.
+He aspired to play for the France national team internationally, but said that he was definitely open to playing with the Mauritius national team should the former not work out.

+Rose was called up to the Brittany national team in 2016 by Raymond Domenech.

 In October 2017, Rose pledged his international allegiance to Mauritius.
 He was called up for a friendly match against Equatorial Guinea on 8 October, but withdrew due to an injury.
 He made his senior debut for Mauritius in a 1–0 friendly win over Macau on 22 March 2018.